pyodide/pyodide/docs/project/governance.md

 Anyone with an
 interest in the project can join the community, contribute to the project design and participate in the decision making process.
-This document describes how that participation takes place and how to set about earning merit within the project community.
+This document describes how to participate and earn merit in the pyodide community.

 ## Roles And Responsibilities